pkmn/engine/docs/TESTING.md

 The [integration](#integration) tests and [benchmark](#benchmark) are also used for [fuzzing](https://en.wikipedia.org/wiki/Fuzzing).
 A [GitHub workflow](../.github/workflows/fuzz.yml)
 exists to run these tests on a schedule from random seeds for various durations to attempt to uncover latent bugs.
-While the integration tests cover full battles and always run from states possible over the course of a battle, when the benchmark tool is run in fuzzing mode it will run from states which may not actually be obtainable in game (e.g. multiple volatiles which would not have been possible to set up at the same time before expiring).
+The fuzz tests differ from the benchmark in that they runs for predefined time durations as opposed to a given number of battles, never performs more than a single playout per battle, and enable the [blocked](#blocklistjson) effects that are usually excluded in `-Dshowdown` compatability mode.
+When run with the `-Dtrace` flag, additional binary data will be dumped on crashes to allow for debugging with the help of [`fuzz.ts`](../src/tools/fuzz.ts).